willbmisled/ECsparrow/data/ECcompareSQL.md

 ------------- | -------------
 **WBID** | Unique Waterbody ID
-**COMID** | NHDplus Unique Waterbody ID-sometimes there are multiple COMID for a single WBID **WBRCHCD** | NHDplus Waterbody Reachcode associated with each COMID; Note this was converted to numeric so leading Zero was lost.
-Leading Zero can be added back or used as numeric.
+**COMID** | NHDplus Unique Waterbody ID-sometimes there are multiple COMID for a single WBID **WBRCHCODE** | NHDplus Waterbody Reachcode associated with each COMID; Note this was converted to numeric so leading Zero was lost.
+Leading Zero added back with a paste command.
-**Count** | Number of WBRchCds associated with the WBID-for analysis keep Count==1
+**Count** | Number of WBRCHCODEs associated with the WBID-for analysis keep Count==1